bachard/2015-DL-practicalcourse/README.md

 P12: To avoid overfitting, we stop training when the validation error increases or does not decrease enough at some point.
 To implement that, I took inspiration from the early stopping mechanism proposed at http://deeplearning.net/tutorial/gettingstarted.html#opt-early-stopping.

-P13: I could not achieve such an error rate on the test set using my implementation.
+P13: I could approach such an error rate with my implementation using RmsProp, learning rate=0.0035, momentum=0.0008, batch_size=100, giving me a minimum error rate on test set of 7.16%.

-Bonus question: It is a bad scientific practice because we are trying to tune the classifier, and even modify the dataset, in order to reach a certain error rate on the test set.
+Bonus question: It is a bad scientific practice because we are trying to tune the classifier, and, in more problematic manner, modify the dataset, in order to reach a certain error rate on the test set.
 It does provide any improvement, and can be seen as cheating on the actual performance of the classifier.

 3. Two-layer neural network